luishowin/simple_shell/README.md

 # 0x16.
 C - Simple Shell

-- Basics of programming
+-Basics of programming
-- Basics of C
+-Basics of C
-- Basics of thinking like an engineer
+-Basics of thinking like an engineer
-- Group work
+-Group work
-- and Learning how to learn
+-and Learning how to learn

 ### 0. Betty would be proud
+Mandatory
-- Write code that passes betty checks
+-Write code that passes betty checks

 ### 1. Simple shell 0.1
+Mandatory
+File: simple_shell
 Write a UNIX command line interpreter.

-File: simple_shell
 Your Shell should:

-- Display a prompt and wait for the user to type a command.
+-Display a prompt and wait for the user to type a command.
 A command line always ends with a new line.
-- The prompt is displayed again each time a command has been executed.
+-The prompt is displayed again each time a command has been executed.
-- The command lines are simple, no semicolons, no pipes, no redirections or any other advanced features.
+-The command lines are simple, no semicolons, no pipes, no redirections or any other advanced features.
-- The command lines are made only of one word.
+-The command lines are made only of one word.
 No arguments will be passed to programs.
-- If an executable cannot be found, print an error message and display the prompt again.
+-If an executable cannot be found, print an error message and display the prompt again.
-- Handle errors.
+-Handle errors.
-- You have to handle the “end of file” condition (Ctrl+D) You don’t have to:
+-You have to handle the “end of file” condition (Ctrl+D)

+You don’t have to:
-- use the PATH
+-use the PATH
-- implement built-ins
+-implement built-ins
-- handle special characters : ", ', `, \, *, &, #
+-handle special characters : ", ', `, \, *, &, #
-- be able to move the cursor
+-be able to move the cursor
-- handle commands with arguments
+-handle commands with arguments
-- execve will be the core part of your Shell, don’t forget to pass the environ to it…
+-execve will be the core part of your Shell, don’t forget to pass the environ to it…

 julien@ubuntu:~/shell$ ./shell
 #cisfun$ ls